eProsima/DDS-Router/docs/rst/use_cases/repeater.rst

 How to configure
 ================

-This |ddsrouter| configuration is very simple, as all it needs is a :ref:`user_manual_participants_wan` and adding to its configuration the tag `repeater: true`.
+This |ddsrouter| configuration is very simple, as all it needs is a :ref:`WAN <user_manual_participants_wan>` or :ref:`XML <user_manual_participants_xml>` Participant with the extra configuration tag `repeater: true`.
 There could be more Participants in this |ddsrouter| and topic filtering is also available.
-The Repeater Participant only works as other normal Participant, with the particularity that resend forward the data that receives.
+The Repeater Participant works as any other Participant, with the particularity that it is able to resend the data it receives.

 In order to see an example of this configuration, access to the following example :ref:`example_repeater`.